Dinosaur Fossils & Teeth - U.S.

 Learn More

-A very rare, Top Quality Tyrannosaurus rex tooth.
-This first maxillary tooth measures 2-1/4".
-The enamel has excellent color and patina.
-Excellent anterior and posterior serrations.
-Base cross-section is a tall oval.
-One crack.
-No restoration.
-A top quality tooth!
+A very rare, High Quality Tyrannosaurus rex tooth.
+This tooth measures 2-1/2".
+The enamel has an excellent color and patina.
+Very good mesial and distal serrations.
+Base cross-section is a extra large, tall oval.
+No hydration cracks.
+A small amount of crack fill and six small sections were restored.
+A BIG high quality tooth!
 T-Rex was the apex during the late Cretaceous with massive teeth capable of crushing its prey.
 See the detailed description to determine how to tell a real T-Rex tooth!
-Legally collected on private land in the Hell Creek Fm., Powder River Co., Montana.
+Legally collected on private land in the Hell Creek Fm., Garfield Co., Montana.
 Authenticity guaranteed.
 Note - a Riker frame display is included.

 Learn More